 I spent a lot of time buried beneath the ground, while everyone else lived their lives.
 I lived below the surface.
 I didn't smile, I didn't open my eyes, I didn't sing, I didn't dance.
 I knew every scream for help would only end up giving me a mouth full of dirt.
 Not that I ever even dreamed of getting out of suffocating ground all around me.

 I learned how to grow when you buried me beneath the ground.
-I learned how to be stronger.
-I learned what it took to physically, mentally, and emotionally become my own being.
+I learned what it meant to be stronger.
+I learned what it took to physically, mentally, and emotionally become my own.

 I used my tears as rain drops to water my roots.
-I used my own strength to dig through the dirt til I finally reached the surface, and felt the healthy emerald grass beneath my fingertips.
+I used my own hands to dig through the dirt until I finally reached the surface, and felt the healthy emerald grass beneath my fingertips.

 I breathed in the warm air's gentle breeze.
 I lifted my chin, and as the sun hit my face, I opened my eyes for the first time in what felt like centuries.
 A smile lingered over my lips.
-I pulled myself completely out of the ground, stronger than I've ever been.
+I pulled myself completely out of the ground, more powerful than I've ever been.
 As I stood, I felt taller, more sure of where I belonged, more connected to the earth and what it had to offer.
-I planted my seeds with every footstep, and watched as the flowers would grow once my toes would leave the ground.
+I planted my seeds with every footstep, and watched as the flowers would grew the second my toes left the ground.

 Trust is never returning to you.
 She belongs to me, and she may not be back for a long while.

-As for myself, I dance, I dream, I breathe.
+As for myself, I dance, I breathe.
 I am here to stay.